What Is Keratoconus?

 Treatment and Drugs

-Although there are no medicines known that will prevent progression of the disease, mild cases of keratoconus can be successfully treated with glasses or specially designed contact lenses.
+There are no medicines or eye drops currently available that will prevent progression of keratoconus.
+Symptoms from mild cases of keratoconus can be successfully treated with glasses or specially designed contact lenses.
 A customizable oversized hard contact lens device called Prosthetic Rehabilitation of the Ocular Surface Ecosystem (PROSE) can also improve vision for many patients with keratoconus.
 When vision is no longer satisfactory with glasses or contact lenses, a corneal transplant may be recommended.
-In addition, intracorneal rings have been approved by the FDA for the treatment of keratoconus.
-These crescent-shaped plastic rings are surgically placed into the outer edges of the cornea.
-Collagen cross-linking is a new treatment that strengthens the cornea and may slow the progression of keratoconus.
-University of Michigan Kellogg Eye Center is among the most experienced ophthalmology programs in the nation to offer corneal cross-linking, also called collagen cross-linking.